sriail/browser-in-browser-ig/README.md

-# Browser in Browser - v86 Emulator
+# Browser in Browser - v86 based Emulator

 A simple web-based x86 emulator using v86 that loads and runs Alpine Linux with Midori browser.